machin3boy/Lachesis/PyLachesis/README.md

 - If the frame of the Event does not already exist in `root_set_events`, the method also calls `quorum` to calculate the quorum for this new frame.
 - Finally, the method updates the `validator_highest_frame` dictionary to record the highest frame number the validator has reached.

-This method plays a pivotal role in maintaining the frame structure of the DAG and assists in identifying the roots, which are the backbone for creating a topological ordering of the Events.
+This method plays a pivotal role in maintaining the frame structure of the DAG and assists in identifying the roots, which are the dilineation between frames of Events.
 #### `atropos_voting(self, new_root)`

 The `atropos_voting` method conducts a voting process to determine the Atropos for each frame within the Directed Acyclic Graph (DAG).
 An Atropos is a unique root Event that represents the head of a finalized frame, or block.